 - Associate Vice President, Communications and Marketing

-Under Dr. Ross' leadership, SAIT has become Alberta's third largest post-secondary institution well known for its action-based learning, solution-focused research and enterprising collaborations with people and partners from around the globe.
+Under Dr. Ross' leadership SAIT has become Alberta's third largest institution.
+SAIT is known internationally for its applied education, solution-focused research and enterprising collaborations with people and partners from around the globe.

 Prior to joining SAIT, Dr. Ross was President and CEO of Langara College where he transformed the institution through extensive growth and strategic market development.

-Active in his community and on the national and international levels in post-secondary education, Dr. Ross is a Member of the Board of several foundations and associations including the Calgary Homeless Foundation and the Business Research Advisory Council for the National Sciences and Engineering Research Council.
-He is also Chair of the Canadian Bureau of International Education and a member of the Business Council of Canada's Higher Education - Business Roundtable.
+Active in his community and on the national and international levels in post-secondary education, Dr. Ross is a Member of the Board of several foundations, and associations including the Calgary Homeless Foundation, and the Business Research Advisory Council for the National Sciences and Engineering Research Council.
+He is also Chair of the Canadian Bureau of International Education, Chair of the International Committee for Colleges and Institutes Canada, and is a member of the Business Council of Canada's Higher Education — Business Roundtable.

 Brad Donaldson is focused on providing the highest level of competency for SAIT students.

 He views education as an integral part of life, and is passionate about the way learning - both formal and experiential - can become a powerful state of mind.

 Brad became Vice President, Academic in March 2015, but is no stranger to SAIT.
 Previously Brad was the Dean of the School of Manufacturing and Automation at SAIT.
 From 2011 to 2015, he was the Vice President, Academic at Red Deer College.

 Twenty years in engineering and manufacturing gives him a strong background in process and structure, but Brad credits his time in post-secondary for teaching him the importance of people in delivering a solid educational experience.